-The Caribbean Coast is, strangely enough, having some great weather at this time of year.
-The Osa Peninsula in the south Pacific Coast is completely drenched in rain, however.
+The Caribbean Coast, strangely enough, has some great weather at this time of year.
+However, the Osa Peninsula on the south Pacific Coast is completely drenched in the rain.
 Things still remain hot and humid, but it’s not a good idea to go to the southern parts of the Pacific Coast at this time of year.

 Basically, if you’re looking for sun, head to the Caribbean (we’re talking record numbers of sunny days).
 Prices will definitely be cheaper by this point, too!

 Weather in Costa Rica in October